jeremyandrews/Argus-app/memory-bank/progress.md

   - Enhanced UIBackgroundTask management for better reliability

 #### Phase 5: Testing and Cleanup
+- ✅ **Simplify Migration Architecture**
+  - Removed dual-implementation pattern from MigrationAwareArticleService
+  - Added deprecation annotations to encourage direct use of ArticleService
+  - Maintained read-only access to legacy database for migration purposes only
+  - Simplified architecture for better clarity and maintenance

 - 🔲 **Test Data Migration and Persistence**
   - Verify SwiftData migration or fallback logic
   - Test offline behavior and article consistency